 - Their absorption capacity prevents discomfort, so compared to cloth diapers, it can be more challenging to transition to underwear when potty training.

 Cloth diapers today are not like the ones used by our grandparents.
-Today’s diapers are very modern, and there are many different types varying in absorption and texture.
-In some countries there are diaper cleaning services or you can wash them at home.
+Today’s diapers are very modern and the different types vary in absorption and texture.
+In some countries, there are diaper cleaning services or you can wash them at home.